zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/30-curriculum-student.md

 ## Luisangel Morales
 **_I am intrested in this course becasue it's something new and intresting so I thought it would be fun and exciting to do._**

-1.I want to learn and understand about coding
+1. I want to learn and understand about coding
-2.I also want to know and understand  the mechanics on buliding a drone
+2. I also want to know and understand  the mechanics on buliding a drone

 - This will help me understand how to program a drone.
     - This will also help me learn how to use basic skills on building and engenering.